mod_auth_tkt for lighttpd

 I'm porting mod_auth_tkt to lighttpd.
 For now my port correctly checks tickets, renews them and does redirects.
 Features that are not ported yet include setting and parsing 'back' links, handling guest users and sending tickets as query between web-servers.

-#2 Updated by tai about 7 years ago
+#2 Updated by tai over 7 years ago

 - Target version set to 1.5.0